eclipse-leshan/leshan/README.md

 ```

 Connect on Leshan demo UI: http://localhost:8080
-Leshan provides a very simple UI to get the list of connected clients and interact with clients resources.
+Leshan server Demo provides a very simple UI to get the list of connected clients and interact with clients resources.

 Now you can register a LWM2M client by running our **client** demo:
 ```
 java -jar leshan-client-demo/target/leshan-client-demo-*-SNAPSHOT-jar-with-dependencies.jar
 ```
-or trying the [Eclipse Wakaama](http://eclipse.org/wakaama) test client or script samples of its lua binding [lualwm2m] (https://github.com/sbernard31/lualwm2m).
+or trying the [Eclipse Wakaama](http://eclipse.org/wakaama) test client.

 You can also try our **bootstrap** demo server:
 ```